Yelp is here for you 24 hours a day, seven days a week — but your neighborhood might not be.

-To quantify this effect, we turned to Yelp’s search data.
+To quantify this effect, Yelp’s Data Lab turned to our search data.
 Each search tells a story.
 Collectively, the timestamps on searches in a neighborhood tell a different story.
 We divided up the calendar into two buckets: non-holiday weekdays and all other days, which are days off for most workers.
 We then divided the workday clock into two buckets as well: the hours from 5 a.m. to 8 p.m., when many searchers are likely to be working, and the rest of the day, which is more likely associated with nights out (or very early mornings).
 Then we found the ratio of work-hour searches to searches done during all other times for neighborhoods around the country.
 We compared the neighborhood ratios to the average ratio for each city to control for any disparate urban patterns in Yelp usage.
 We also set a minimum level of Yelp activity in the neighborhood.
 Then we ranked each neighborhood from highest to lowest work-hours:rest-of-hours Yelp search activity ratio.

 The leaderboard is studded with major cities’ financial centers that can sometimes feel deserted at night, including Boston’s, San Francisco’s and San Jose’s.